-Located on one of the upper bays of Lake Sakakawea, the Lewis and Clark State Park offers RVers the opportunity to enjoy miles of the Missouri River and stunning views of the buttes of the North Dakota Badlands all year round.
+Located by Lake Sakakawea, the Lewis and Clark State Park offers RVers the opportunity to enjoy miles of the Missouri River and stunning views of the North Dakota Badlands all year round.
 The closest city to the park is Williston, which is 19.7 miles away and home to the Fort Union Trading Post National Historic Site.
 The park has 49-acres of mixed-grass prairie that can be enjoyed along the self-guided nature trails.
 There are several land-based activities on offer like birding and flora walks, but the park is better known for its water activities.
 These activities include kayaking, canoeing, paddleboarding, and fishing.

 The prehistoric-looking paddlefish and the pallid sturgeon are two scarce fish varieties that can sometimes be found in the western reaches of the lake.
 As you walk and drive through the park, you are bound to spot several other animals like mule deer, white-tailed deer, porcupine, and ring-necked pheasant, making this park interesting for everyone who visits, no matter what you visit for.